o-giu/giu-youtube-auto-chat-bot/README.md

-# 🤖 YouTube Auto Auto Send Message
+# 🤖 YouTube Auto Send Message

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/05/Flag_of_Brazil.svg" alt="Bandeira do Brasil" width="20"/> O arquivo .js contém um script JavaScript que automatiza o envio de emojis no chat de uma live do YouTube.
 O código foi projetado para ser executado no console do DevTools.<br>
 <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" alt="Bandeira dos EUA" width="20"/> The .js file contains a JavaScript script that automates sending emojis in the chat of a YouTube Live stream.
 The code is designed to run in the DevTools console.